ahmadfaizan965/portfolio/README.md

 1. Microsoft Visual Studio Code

 ## How To Use This Template
+1. Fork The Repo.
-1. Clone the repository to your local machine<br>``` git clone https://github.com/ahmadfaizan965/portfolio.git ```
+2. Clone the repository to your local machine<br>``` git clone https://github.com/ahmadfaizan965/portfolio.git ```
-1. Open the folder in any Text Editor.
+3. Open the folder in any Text Editor.
-1. Change the `index.html` as per your need.
+4. Change the `index.html` as per your need.
-1. if you wanna change the background image, simply replace it in the folder i.e `./images/background.jpg`
+5. if you wanna change the background image, simply replace it in the folder i.e `./images/background.jpg`

 Enjoy!